Laws and Enforcement Resources

-Signed into law in June 2018, Act 62 adds increased fines for roads designated for stronger litter enforcement along with adding community service requirements to monetary fines for first time-offender penalties.
-The act also creates Litter Enforcement Corridors, a new tool to help Pennsylvania crack down on litter and dumping.
+Signed into law in June 2018, Act 62 added increased fines for roads designated for stronger litter enforcement along with adding community service to monetary fines for first time-offender penalties.
+The act also created Litter Enforcement Corridors, a new tool to help Pennsylvania crack down on litter and illegal dumping.

 Stronger penalties under Title 18 (crimes code) section 6501

 For the first offense, in addition to paying a fine, offenders are court-ordered to pick up litter or trash from 5 – 30 hours.
 For second and subsequent offenses, the community service increases to 30 – 100 hours as an optional addition to the monetary fine.

 Act 62 denotes certain segments of roads as Litter Enforcement Corridors as a way to increase focus on litter and illegal dumping.
 These road segments are ones that have a high aesthetic or historic value worth preserving and will be marked with signs to notify motorists.

 Pennsylvania communities are already putting the new bill into action.
 The city of Philadelphia recently designated more than 50 blocks of roadway as litter enforcement corridors.
 Among other penalties, a contractor found guilty of dumping in one of these corridors could now be penalized three times the maximum $5000 fine.

 The act adds section 3329 to Title 75 (vehicle code) which doubles fines for depositing waste in a litter enforcement corridor.
 These offenses are defined under the following 3 sections:

 - Section 3709 of the vehicle code for scattering rubbish from a vehicle or not removing all debris following an accident,